4sllan/nuxt-simple-auth/README.md

 loginWith(strategyName, ...args)
 ```

-Returns: Promise
+Return: Promise

-Set current strategy to strategyName and attempt login.
-Usage varies by current strategy.
+Set the current strategy as strategyName and attempt to log in.
+The usage may vary based on the current strategy.

 ``` js
 const {$auth} = useNuxtApp()